 What Is the Average Environmental Chemistry Salary?

-While the U.S. Bureau of Labor Statistics (BLS) doesn't collect information on environmental chemists specifically, the mean annual wage for chemists overall was $77,740 in May 2013.
+While the U.S. Bureau of Labor Statistics (BLS) doesn't collect information on environmental chemists specifically, the median salary for chemists and material scientists was $80,680 as of May 2020.*

 Environmental Chemistry Jobs

 Use the search box below to find all the environmental chemist job listings in our job board.

 - Develop data collection methods and systems according to the elements that are under study